BenjaminShinar/Books-Resources/CPP Confrences/CppCon2024/Future-Cpp.md

 #### Basic Reflection (P2996)

-In a simple defintion, reflection allows us to look at our code as data, this will require some new language support features.
+In a simple definition, reflection allows us to look at our code as data, this will require some new language support features.

 The <cpp>^^</cpp> reflection operator, which we apply to a type and get the <cpp>std::meta::info</cpp> type (computation domain). in the new <cpp>meta</cpp> header.